 We’re now more than a decade into implementing marketing automation processes that were originally defined by pioneers including Hubspot, Marketo, and Pardot, and Eloqua.
 Together these four vendors account for nearly 60% of the total market.
 And collectively they have all helped companies implement the current state of B2B demand generation

 Every implementation of a marketing automation process is somewhat unique.
-However, every implementation shares the same goals.
-Finding more prospects, capturing names of interested prospects, and performing a set of activities that attempts to qualify those prospects into our sales funnel.
+However, every implementation shares the same goals when using B2B demand generation to find more prospects, capture names of interested prospects, and perform a set of activities that attempts to qualify those prospects into our sales funnel.
 When a marketing automation process (ie, Marketo) is used in conjunction with a salesforce automation process (ie, Salesforce), it often resembles the following:

 First, you know the IP address of the website visitor, so you know where in the world they are visiting from.
 You can also use online services like clearbit.com that helps you turn an IP address into a company name

 Second, you know the marketing campaign they responded to.
 So you know the website they were on before they came to your site (ie, google, facebook, appexchange, etc) and as a result you know the specific ad that got them to click.
 For example, in a search marketing campaign you not only know they came from google but you know which ad they saw in google and which keywords triggered that ad.

 Third, you know which page on your website they first landed on, commonly called the “landing page.”
 A landing page can be your homepage, a specific product or pricing page, or even a page specifically created for a campaign